-The TSA renewal application may be submitted online at www.hazprints.com or by calling the TSA Help Desk at 1-877-429-7746.
+A TSA renewal application may be submitted online at www.hazprints.com or by calling the TSA Help Desk at 1-877-429-7746.

-Nevada regulations passed on 8-13-10, gave the Department authority to suspend the commercial driver license, for not less than 30 days, of any driver who lets their TSA expire unless they have downgraded or removed the hazardous material endorsement.
+The DMV has authority to suspend a commercial driver's license for at least 30 days for drivers who let their TSA authorization expire, unless they have downgraded or removed the hazardous materials endorsement.

-A notice is sent 90 days prior to the TSA authorization expiration date.
-This notice will inform the driver they will need to downgrade their license, remove the hazardous material endorsement from their license or renew their TSA authorization.
-If they fail to comply by the date their TSA expires, their CDL is suspended for 30 days.
+The DMV sends a notice to CDL holders 90 days prior to the TSA authorization expiration date to inform drivers they will need to downgrade their license, remove the hazardous material endorsement from their license, or renew their TSA authorization.
+If they fail to comply by the date their TSA authorization expires, their CDL is suspended for 30 days.